 The Blessed One said: 'On that account the Tathāgata says "all things are without living being, without personal soul, without person".
 Subhūti, a bodhisattva who would speak thus: "I will bring about wonderful arrangements in [my] sphere of activity" - he too is not to be called a bodhisattva.
 And why is that?
-"Wonderful arrangements in [one's] sphere of activity, wonderful arrangements in [one's] sphere of activity, wonderful arrangements in [one's] sphere of activity, subhūti, those have been said by the Tathāgata not to be wonderful arrangements.
-In that sense "wonderful arrangements in [one's] sphere of activity arrangements in [one's] sphere of activity arrangements in [one's] sphere of activity.
+"Wonderful arrangements in [one's] sphere of activity, wonderful arrangements in [one's] sphere of activity", Subhūti, those have been said by the Tathāgata not to be wonderful arrangements.
+In that sense "wonderful arrangements in [one's] sphere of activity"is used.
 Subhūti, that bodhisattva who is intent on saying "without a self are things, without a self are things" - he is declared "a bodhisattva, a bodhisattva" by the Tathāgata, arhat, fully and perfectly Awakened One.